-- 1) UCSD HRPP Standard SOPP Manual - 2) UCSD IRB Factsheets on selected topics - 3) FDA Information Sheets and Guidelines when issued - 4) 45 CFR 46 (PHS/DHHS: Federal Policy for the Protection of Human Subjects) - 5) The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects - 6) 21 CFR 50 (FDA: Protection of Human Subjects) - 7) 21 CFR 56 (FDA: Institutional Review Boards) - 8) 21 CFR 812 (FDA: Investigational Device Exemptions) - 9) 21 CFR 312 (Investigational New Drug Application) - 10) 38 CFR 16 (Protection Of Human Subjects, Common Rule) - 11) OPRR IRB Guidebook: Protecting Human Subjects - 12) OPRR Reports and Guidelines - 13) VHA Handbook 1200.5 - 14) Other materials as appropriate
+- a.
+UCSD HRPP Standard SOPP Manual - b.
+UCSD IRB Factsheets on selected topics - c.
+FDA Information Sheets and Guidelines when issued - d.
+45 CFR 46 (PHS/DHHS: Federal Policy for the Protection of Human Subjects)

+- e.
+The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects - f.
+21 CFR 50 (FDA: Protection of Human Subjects) - g.
+21 CFR 56 (FDA: Institutional Review Boards) - h.
+21 CFR 812 (FDA: Investigational Device Exemptions) - i.
+21 CFR 312 (Investigational New Drug Application) - j.
+38 CFR 16 (Protection Of Human Subjects, Common Rule) - k.
+OPRR IRB Guidebook: Protecting Human Subjects - 1.
+OPRR Reports and Guidelines - m.
+VHA Handbook 1200.5 - n.
+Other materials as appropriate

-All IRB members should have completed the UCSD online training modules (at http://irb.ucsd.edu) prior to starting as active members, and this should be documented.
-Prior to attending their first meeting as a voting member, a new committee member should meet with the Chairperson or designee to discuss specific responsibilities and duties and familiarize himself or herself with the committee meeting format.
+All IRB members will complete the UCSD online training modules (at http://irb.ucsd.edu) prior to starting as active members, and this will be documented.
+Prior to attending their first meeting as a voting member, a new committee member should meet with the Chairperson or designee to discuss specific responsibilities and duties and familiarize him or herself with the committee-meeting format.
 Committee members are also encouraged to attend external meetings where regulatory issues are discussed in order to be knowledgeable about current issues.
 At the introduction of new/revised SOPP's all IRB members and staff will be provided with a training session on the revised components, normally as part of a scheduled IRB meeting.

-B. Training for Investigators and Research Personnel
+2.3.1.2.
+Training for Investigators and Research Personnel